wolfskaempf/wolfskaempf/README.md

-### Hi there 👋
+### Hi there 👋 I'm Tom

+- Python 🐍
+- Django / Flask 🌶️
+- Docker / Podman 🚢
+- Climate Justice 🌍
+- Education 🧑‍🎓
+- Public Health 🧑‍⚕️

-Hi! 👋 I'm Tom and I'm 25 years old.
-I'm passionate about accessible education, public health, climate justice and using Python to improve the world.
+Hi! 👋 I'm Tom.
+I'm passionate about using Python to improve the world.

 Since 2015 I have been developing web applications using Python on a voluntary basis, amongst others for the European Youth Parliament, where I've also been a member of the board of the German national committee between 2016 and 2018.